Preston Stutzman: Career

 and due to its small budget, its animation was produced in Manila, Philippines.

 The film was released in 2005, receiving mixed reviews, and earning over $110 million worldwide.

 Personal life

-Stutzman met his wife Ela in 2003, while working on Hoodwinked! in Manila, and married her in 2007.
+Stutzman met his wife Ela in 2003, while working on Hoodwinked! in Manila,after the death of his older brother, Tyler Maxwell Stutzman and married her in 2007.
 They moved to Vancouver, where their child Jacob Tyler was born.

 They then moved to Fort Myers, Florida in 2010 to be near Preston's sister Trinda and brother-in-law Mike.
 While there, Preston worked as a director of production and video producer/editor at Next Level Church and Ela worked as a nurse.
 In early 2012 they moved with Trinda and Mike to Tennessee to help plant Story Church.